StarCraft (video game): Legacy

-After its release, StarCraft rapidly grew in popularity in South Korea, eventually making its way to become the country's national e-sport after establishing a successful pro-gaming scene.
+After its release, StarCraft rapidly grew in popularity in South Korea.
 Professional gamers in South Korea are media celebrities, and StarCraft games are broadcast over three television channels dedicated to the professional gaming scene.
 Professional gamers in South Korea have gained television contracts, sponsorships, and tournament prizes, allowing one of the most famous players, Lim "BoxeR" Yo-hwan, to gain a fan club of over half a million people.
 One player, Lee Yun-yeol, reported earnings in 2005 of US$200,000.

 StarCraft was part of the United States Air Force's Air and Space Basic Course, used to teach newly active officers about crisis planning under stress and joint service teamwork.
 Other efforts to make more 'realistic' current-day battle software led to distractions when simulated hardware didn't align with the real hardware active duty officers knew about.
 The science fiction setting allowed students to focus on the battle tactics.

 The annual Conference on Artificial Intelligence and Interactive Digital Entertainment hosts a competition for AIs playing the game.
 As of 2015, humans still win.

 In 2014, an unofficial version for the Pandora handheld and the ARM architecture became available by static recompilation and reverse engineering of the original x86 version.

 The original game, along with the expansion, was released for free in April 2017.

 In 2021, The Strong National Museum of Play inducted StarCraft to its World Video Game Hall of Fame.
-During the 2022 Russian Invasion of Ukraine Ukrainian presidential spokesman and Chief of Staff Oleksiy Arestovych described reports of a potential Russian offensive as a "zerg rush" of 10,000 volunteers (in reference to Zerg swarm species tactics from the game), and proceeded to explain the meaning of the term.
+During the 2022 Russian Invasion of Ukraine, Ukrainian presidential spokesman and Chief of Staff Oleksiy Arestovych described reports of a potential Russian offensive as a "zerg rush" of 10,000 volunteers (in reference to Zerg swarm species tactics from the game), and proceeded to explain the meaning of the term.